ohmp/james-project/src/site/markdown/server/manage-cli.md

 Manage James via the Command Line
 =================================

-With any distribution, James is packed with a command line client.
+With any packaging, James is packed with a command line client.

 To use it enter, for Spring distrubution: